 A radiant barrier is a layer of aluminum placed in an airspace to block radiant heat transfer between a heat-radiating surface (such as a hot roof) and a heat-absorbing surface (such as conventional attic insulation).
 In hot climates, benefits of attic radiant barriers include both dollar savings and increased comfort.

 An attic radiant barrier system (RBS) is a mature energy-saving technology having first been evaluated in the late 1950s (Joy, 1958).
-Industry now manufactures roof plywood decking with the RBS already adhered to its underside, and although labor costs are reduced for new construction, it has little application to a retrofit technology.
+Industry now manufactures roof plywood decking with the RBS already adhered to its underside.
+This decreases labor costs for installation for new construction, but it has little application to a retrofit technology.
 Probably the greatest potential for performance enhancement comes from proper installation.
-Roof mounted application is preferred over horizontal application since dust accumulation can degrade performance.
+The accumulation of dust can degrade its performance, so roof-mounted application is preferred over horizontal application.
 Effective attic ventilation can significantly improve performance, and research has shown that radiant barriers can significantly influence heat gains of attic-mounted duct system systems.

 Years of Research: 1982–85, 1997–98, 2001–2003